ProtopiaTech/workshop-apim-en/apimanagement-4.md

 The find-and-replace policy finds a request or response substring and replaces it with a different substring.

-- Open the Colors API | ApiRandomColor operation 'Code View'
+- Open the Colors API, then open the ApiRandomColor operation 'Code View'
 - Add the outbound policy to change from "blue" to "yellow"
 - Invoke the API using the Starter product key and examine the response
 - Invoke the API using the Unlimited product key and examine the response